Shopping for a new GMC Yukon?

 Ride quality is also superb, with motions absolutely smothered by the huge curb weight numbers and in most versions, by a big coil-spring suspension.
 Denali versions have Autoride, an electronically controlled set of shocks that flatten out the ride without inducing any roughness.
 Only cornering on choppy surfaces, or railroad crossings, will remind you that it's actually a body-on-frame truck.

-Keep in mind, if you get the Yukon XL, that you'll have one of the longest vehicles on the market, and fitting into conventional parking spaces might prove a challenge.Comfort and utility
+Keep in mind, if you get the Yukon XL, that you'll have one of the longest vehicles on the market, and fitting into conventional parking spaces might prove a challenge.GMC Yukon comfort and utility

 The Yukon family offers a pretty strong package for passenger duty, although a small third-row seat in the standard-length Yukon--and one that won't fully fold in any of the models--proves an issue for versatility and comfort, making larger crossovers like the GMC Acadia a better pick for most family users who don't need the tough-truck toolkit.